hungsu/digital_garden/src/site/notes/Advice/Advice for writing better note titles.md

 They have some advantages, namely that they give you some idea of how large the note is.
 On the downside, they reek of lower class writing, and they are also not very Searchable.
 Who can remember to search for the number "73"?
 And every time we change the body we have to update the number!

 **Exaggerate and appeal to emotion**.
 There are many words that are charged excessively with emotion, to the point of being upsetting or aggravating.
+Avoid these.
+For example:
  - Javascript is cancer
  - Boomer advice you need to unlearn